 - you may be charged higher interest if you have bad credit - taking out a loan or credit card with a high interest rate to consolidate your debt could mean that you end up paying more on interest overall

-- it may take longer to pay off your debt - if you consolidate your debt into a single monthly repayment that’s lower that the total amount you were paying on all of your debts per month before, it may take longer for you to pay off your debt, which can increase the amount you repay in total
+- it may take longer to pay off your debt - if you consolidate your debt into a single monthly repayment that’s lower than the amount you were paying on all of your debts per month before, it may take longer for you to pay off your debt, which can increase the amount you repay in total

 Factors to consider before taking out a debt consolidation loan

 Taking out a debt consolidation loan is a big financial decision, and you should consider these five factors before applying: